sjbrown/1kfa/mod_guide_gm.md

 This guide will equip you with the following information:

- * The Pitch
  * Campaigns: The structure of the narrative
  * Guidance: How to execute your role as GM
  * The procedure to walk first-time players through
- * The procedure for starting a new game
  * Procedures for specific game activities
  * Appendices - extra detail and optional rules